Luca9862/ChessEngineStudy_Koivisto/README.md

 <img src="./images/ex_csv_not_exist.png" alt="screen_gui" width = "500" height = "57">
 <img src="./images/screen_pgnmanager1.png" alt="screen_gui" width = "480" height = "231">

-- merge_pgn allows you to merge two PGN files.
-The merge will be performed in the second input file (destination pgn).
-All matches from the first file will be written to the second file.
+- merge_pgn allows you to merge PGN files.
 - INPUT ONE: pgn file (example: C:\users\u1\documents\matches.pgn)
+- INPUT TWO: path that contains pgn files (example: C:\users\u1\documents\folder_test)
-- INPUT TWO: pgn_file where the first file games will be saved (example: C:\users\u1\documents\matches.pgn)
+- INPUT THREE: pgn_file where the first file games will be saved (example: C:\users\u1\documents\matches.pgn) It is possible to specify a PGN file, a directory containing PGN files, or both.
+In the latter case, both the PGN file (first input) and the PGN files in the directory (second input) will be merged with the destination PGN (third input).
 <img src="./images/screen_pgnmanager2.png" alt="screen_gui" width = "480" height = "231">

 - split_pgn allows you to split multiple games from a PGN file.
 The output PGNs will be saved in a folder specified by the user.